 According to the US Environmental Protection Agency, our indoor air can be 2-5x more polluted than the outdoor air we breathe!
 Dust mites, allergens and a multitude of toxic chemicals pollute our home air.
 With respiratory ailments like asthma on the rise, it’s important that we do what we can to eliminate these respiratory invaders from our homes.
 Changing air filters regularly and keeping windows open for cross-ventilation lets our house breathe.
+An in-depth list of some of the best air purifiers can be found here.
 Adding indoor plants such as Peace Lilies, Weeping Figs, Rubber Plants, Chinese Evergreen, Bamboo Palm and English Ivy naturally detoxifies the air in your home.
 Studies run by NASA have proven that house plants can reduce up to 85% of indoor air pollutants.
 A good rule of thumb is 7-10 plants per 900 square feet.
 Just be sure to keep plants out of reach of small children and pets.

 “Air fresheners” and products with synthetic fragrances such as perfumes, candles and dryer sheets are highly toxic and were shown to have the largest number of chemicals at some of the highest concentrations.
 Airborne contaminants like dust, mold and odors can be reduced by burning beeswax candles with natural cotton wicks.
 Beeswax candles are a renewable resource and contain none of the harmful chemicals often found in paraffin candles – plus they burn cleaner, significantly longer, and have the highest melting point of any other candle wax.
 I especially enjoy the natural honey aroma and golden glow they provide.
 Scientific studies confirm reports from alternative health practitioners and entomologists that beeswax candles emit negative ions, which in turn cleanse the air.
 A rainstorm is an example of a negative ionic event – have you ever noticed how the air smells so fresh and clean after a rainfall?
 Negative ions may also provide relief from sinusitis, migraine headaches and allergies, while reducing the severity of asthma attacks, enhancing the immune system, and increasing alertness, productivity and concentration.